 A government does not want runaway inflation to happen (because the people get extremely outraged), so it uses taxes to reduce (claw back) some of the amount of money in the general economy.
 If the people have, in effect, too much money to spend, putting pressure on prices, taxes can reduce that a bit to balance things up (“dampen down demand”.
 (Not the current price rises, caused by supply shortages, which are largely a consequence of the pandemic.
 Shortages of goods, some workers, energy, shipping containers, etc. These are nothing to do with too much money.)

 Now, apart from making people trade in pounds sterling, obtaining labour and materials for public services, and countering potential inflation, what else can a government use taxes for?

 Taxes can be used to encourage more fairness in the economy, or tax concessions can be used to encourage particular industries to develop, or regions to attract new industries.
 So for example, people on high incomes are taxed at a higher percentage rate than folk on low incomes.
 (Although we know, in reality, that very rich people can manipulate the tax regulations to minimise how much they pay).

 Taxes can also be used to persuade people to do certain things, or not do things.
 For example, tobacco can have its tax duty increased, to discourage smoking.
 In Denmark, the government wanted to make people use bicycles or public transport more, so the fees for registering a vehicle were raised substantially.

 In the words of Australian economist Ellis Winningham:

 “The question, then, for tax policy is, “What kind of society do the people want?” and then once the voters speak, the UK government aims its spending and tax policies towards creating and maintaining that kind of society.”

 This may not happen, though, if a government wants to pursue its own agenda, (such as weakening the NHS to pave the way for privatisation) and can convince the voters that it is acting in their best interests.

-I am indebted to the writing of Ellis Finningham, and the economics journalist John Harvey, for much of the material in this article.
+I am indebted to the writing of Ellis Finningham, and the economist John Harvey, for much of the material in this article.